CSCI128/PythonAutograderSamples/basic_io/readme.md

 # Basic IO Autograder Example

-This autograder is a demonstration on how to do basic IO with the autograder platform.
+This autograder is a demonstration on how to create a stdio autograder with the autograder platform.
 This autograder uses both functions and code executed in `__main__`.
 For this autograder, return values are not taken in consideration.